shyaginuma/casual_inference/README.md

 |3   |2      |0       |0.02    |   |
 |... |...    |...     |...     |   |

-The table has been already aggregated by the `unit` column. (i.e. The `unit` column will be the primnary key)
+The table has been already aggregated by the `unit` column. (i.e. The `unit` column will be the priary key)

 ### Columns